 - Right-click on an object in your project and choose Add to Library from the context menu.

 You can use the Object Details dialog to customize the object name.

 Updating an Object in the Library

 After editing an object in your project, or after applying new materials to it, you may want to replace the old object in the library with its new version.
-In fact, you can replace an object with absolutely different one.
+In fact, you can replace an object with an absolutely different one.
 The standard objects cannot be updated in this way.